ProgrammerHuang/ftpserver/README.md

 ```

 When a connection is recieved it will call `new` on the overridden class.
+The current connection will be available with `this.connection`.

 ##### Functions
 The following functions are to be implemented in your class and must